darribas/ow4ors/ow4ors.md

 workflow, let alone of an *open* one.
-Rather, it is something seldom taught in school that the student (i.e. future researcher/scientist) is usually expected to "just know", as if its acquisition and learning curve were non-existent or just surpased by simply enrolling in a PhD program.
+Rather, it is something seldom taught in school that the student (i.e. future researcher/scientist) is usually expected to "just know", as if its acquisition and learning curve were non-existent or just surpassed by simply enrolling in a PhD program.

 Thinking and designing a good open workflow is not (only) about tool choice.
 It is much more about shaping every aspect of how we carry out